FATMAP/gis-intern-test/README.md

 command to reproject the image to EPSG:3857, involving some sort of compression and cubic resampling.

+For both tasks, document all your steps as much as you can so we can understand how you have approached the tasks.

 Commit the files for both tasks to a public Git repository or send them back to us via email.